Adverse Drug Events

 Through its Opioid Learning Action Network (LAN), HAP supports Pennsylvania’s hospitals in working collectively to identify, create, and disseminate promising practices to measurably increase the number of patients entering evidence-based treatment for opioid use disorder (OUD) and reduce overdose deaths.

 For more information, contact Beth Murray.
-For media inquiries, contact Rachel Moore, director, media relations.
+Media inquiries should be directed to Liam Migdail, director, media relations.